BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_08.md

 Next, head up at the top of this room to reenter the blockade.
 Upstairs the rightmost door will be open now, head outside and feed **Tepig** five Gourmet Treats for a chance to battle it.

 Head back to the cliffside (there's now a warp between Valor Cliffside and Valor Shore, it might be easiest to take the warp) and enter the room beyond.
 Interact with the neutral crystal, then head back into the dungeon via the cliffside once more.
 On the left, surf and fall down the hole.
 Pick up a hidden *Rare Candy*, then fall down the other hole and grab the *Leaf Stone* at the bottom!
 Jump down the ledge, and head up the ladder here.
 On the right:

 **ZCell 083: Valor Mountain (Neutral)**

 !img("zcell083.png")

+One.
+More.
+Climb.
+To the top of the mountain.
+With the neutral crystal still engaged, head down and this time to the right once you cross the ladder.
+Pickup the *Volcanic Top Field Readout*!

-Head back down the ladder, activate the ice crystal, then use the warp to reach Valor Cliffside once more.
+Use the warp to reach Valor Cliffside once more.
 Head all the way back up to the top and enter the summit.

 ### Valor Summit

-Grab the *Dragon Scale* on the left of the summit.

-Head up to the top when you're ready.
-The first battle:

-!boss("VALORGIRATINA", "Volcanic Top Field")

-Another straightforward boss where status conditions are key.
-The omniboost is a bit scary, though you can cancel it out with a move like Haze.
+Pickup the *Smoke Ball* beyond a Blast Powder rock.
+There's a hidden *Ultra Potion* as you go left.

+Activate the Noctowl statue.

+!battle(["Jenner", :PROFJENNER, 1], "Volcanic Top")

+Not immensely difficult thanks to it being a 6v4.
+Catch his **Shadow Tatsugiri**!
+Melia will give you a *Focus Sash*.

-Heal, and follow the action to the top.
+Follow the action to the top.
 Time for a double battle with Melia.

 !partner(["Melia",:ENIGMA,5])